US Drug Policy

 The possession limit laws vary in each state.
 To see the possession limits in each state, please go to this link:

 Despite the fact that its use has been decriminalized in many states, it’s important to remember many people will continue to experience difficulties with this drug, both in the effects they feel while under its influence, and when trying to stop after they have become addicted.
-If you or a loved one is having trouble with marijuana, please feel free to contact one of our intake specialists at Axis West to see if we can help.
+If you or a loved one is having trouble with marijuana or CBD edibles, please feel free to contact one of our intake specialists at Axis West to see if we can help.

 Crack and Cocaine: